-For competence evaluation, only remunerated work with a minimum of 20 hours per week can be evaluated.
+Only remunerated work with a minimum of 20 hours per week can be evaluated for competence.
 The employment to be evaluated must be of sufficient depth and complexity for the selected occupation.
-Salary should be appropriate with the degree of expertise necessary.
-Unpaid/partially paid leave or volunteer activities will not be deemed paid work at the requisite skill level of a specified occupation for skills assessment.
+The salary should be appropriate for the degree of expertise necessary.
+Unpaid or partially paid leave or volunteer activities will not be deemed paid work at the requisite skill level of a specified occupation for skills assessment.

-Only work done after you’ve fulfilled the ACS eligibility requirements will be classified as Skilled Employment and qualify you for migration points.
-Work experience utilized to fulfil the suitability requirements is not considered skilled employment and is not eligible for migration points.
+Only work done after you’ve fulfilled the ACS eligibility requirements will be classified as “skilled employment” and qualify you for migration points.
+Work experience utilized to fulfill the suitability requirements is not considered skilled employment and is not eligible for migration points.

 1. Date of Employment Period

-The start and end date of the employment should be written in a DD/MM/YY format.
-If you are currently working here, your end date should represent ‘To Date’ along with the date the reference was written.
+The start and end dates of the employment should be written in a DD/MM/YY format.
+If you are currently working, your end date should represent ‘To Date’ along with the date the reference was written.

 2. Duties Performed

-All the duties and responsibilities performed by the applicant must be written in detail.
+All the duties and responsibilities performed by the applicant must be described in detail.
 Make sure your duties are related to the ANZSCO code occupation you select.

-Whether you dedicated your employment period to a full-time or part-time job, you have to mention it correctly in your reference letter.
-You have to reach the minimum limit of twenty-hour per week in total.
+Whether you dedicate your employment period to a full-time or part-time job, you must mention it correctly in your reference letter.
+You have to reach the minimum limit of twenty hours per week.

 4. Country of Employment

-Details of the country where the employment was taken.
-If you have worked for various companies in different countries, mention the duration and location of the employment.
+Details of the country where the employment was taken If you have worked for various companies in different countries, mention the duration and location of your employment.

 5. Organization Letterhead and signature

-Your employment letter must be genuine, requiring a signature from authorized personnel with the organization’s letterhead.
-The name, job position, and contact number of the person must be appropriately included.
+Your employment letter must be genuine, requiring a signature from authorized personnel on the organization’s letterhead.
+The person’s name, job title, and contact number must be appropriately included.